Quafadas/dedav4s/raw_docs/explanation/plotTargets.md

 Feeds a jupyter computing instance the correct MIME type and the JSON spec, to display the plot in the Jupyter notebook (or VSCode notebook!) environment.

 <strong> GOTCHA : Right now, the current stable release for almond is scala 2.13.4.
-Dedav works with scala 3, and via backwards compatibility with scala 2.13.6+.
-So if you want this to work you'll currently need to compile a almond kernel from source...
+Dedav works with scala 3.
+So if you want this to work you'll currently need to roll your own almond kernel from source...
+Because you're extreme :-).

 Also, the extension methods currently use athe ```viz.Utils.fillDiv``` method, which is not compatible with the way Jupyter sizes charts.
 So don't use those right now.

-Basically there are still a couple of landmnines whilst scala 3 moves through the ecosystem - the intent is to sort this properly in future and there is no fundamental reason this can't work.
 </strong>

+As scala 3 matures and moves through the ecosystem, I expect this to work smoothly.

 ```scala
 import viz.PlotTargets.almond